jpedroan/megua/README.rst

 -----------------

-There are two branches in this repository:
+There are two "main" branches in this repository:

 - **master**: version to be adopted for SageMathCloud use, command-line, etc.
 - **old_megua**: running in a non public server from november 2010 to 2015.